Standard Load Balancer diagnostics with metrics, alerts and resource health

-Azure Standard Load Balancer exposes Azure Standard Load Balancer gives your resources the following diagnostic capabilities:
+Azure Standard Load Balancer exposes the following diagnostic capabilities:

-Multi-dimensional metrics: Provides new multi-dimensional diagnostic capabilities through Azure Monitor for both public and internal load balancer configurations.
-You can monitor, manage, and troubleshoot your load balancer resources.
+Multi-dimensional metrics and alerts: Provides multi-dimensional diagnostic capabilities through Azure Monitor for standard load balancer configurations.
+You can monitor, manage, and troubleshoot your standard load balancer resources.

-Resource health: The Load Balancer page in the Azure portal and the Resource Health page (under Monitor) expose the Resource Health section for the public load balancer configuration of Standard Load Balancer.
+Resource health: The Load Balancer page in the Azure portal and the Resource Health page (under Monitor) expose the Resource Health section for Standard Load Balancer.

 This article provides a quick tour of these capabilities, and it offers ways to use them for Standard Load Balancer.

-Azure Load Balancer provides new multi-dimensional metrics via the new Azure Metrics in the Azure portal, and it helps you get real-time diagnostic insights into your load balancer resources.
+Azure Load Balancer provides multi-dimensional metrics via the Azure Metrics in the Azure portal, and it helps you get real-time diagnostic insights into your load balancer resources.

 The various Standard Load Balancer configurations provide the following metrics: